-- 2. Google Chrome’s third-party cookie ban has been delayed to 2023
+- Google Chrome’s third-party cookie ban has been delayed until 2023

 1. What are third-party cookies and how are they used?

 Cookies are small files that are left on your device - whether it be your computer, phone, tablet, or other digital devices.
 This happens when you first visit a search engine or website.
 They are essentially used to tell the website or search engine whether or not you’ve visited the site before.

 From both the user and website’s perspective, cookies are useful for a number of reasons.
 Here are several ways in which they are used:

 - Your online experience can be better tailored to you.
 For example, returning visitors may not see the same ‘subscribe to newsletter’ or first customer discount offers, since they may no longer be relevant

 - Brand new users to the site may benefit from more enticing offers, or a more comprehensive introduction to the website

 - Cookies hold information about your location, again making your experience better tailored to you.
 For example news reports and weather, nearest store location or delivery time estimates

 - Personal information that has been used online can be stored in cookies, such as email address and phone number.
 This makes logging in or filling out forms easier and faster